liesnikov/extensible-elaborator/paper/main.md

 # Introduction #  {#sec:introduction}

-Strongly typed languages allow us to catch certain classes of bugs at compile-time by checking the implementation against the type signature.
+Statically typed languages allow us to catch certain classes of bugs at compile-time by checking the implementation against the type signature.
 When the types are provided by the user they can be viewed as a form of specification, constraining the behaviour of the programs.
 This comes with the benefit of more static guarantees but with an increased toll on the user to supply more precise information about the program.
 Many languages choose to infer types, but another option is to use the information in the types to infer parts of the program.